triadic-cosmos/triadic-cosmos/README.md

 ---

+## 🖼️ Fun Fact: The Universe as a Cosmic Painting

+Through electromagnetic radiation, we can observe the entire universe — stars, nebulae, exoplanets, galaxies, and the deep structure of spacetime itself.
+But our relationship to the cosmos resembles our relationship to a painting in a museum:

+- 👁️ **We can look at it.**
+- 🤔 **We can analyze it.**
+- 📚 **We can catalogue it.**
+- 🧠 **We can build theories about it.**

+Yet in triadic closure, one boundary never disappears:

+- 🚫 **We cannot touch it.**
+- 🚫 **We cannot step inside it.**
+- 🚫 **We cannot live in it — not even on “habitable” exoplanets.**

+Just as you cannot walk into a painting or take up residence inside its landscape,
+we can only *observe* the cosmic canvas — never physically enter it.

+The universe is visible, interpretable, and full of meaning…
+but always **at a distance**.

+---

 ## 📘 Fun Fact: This Book Did Not Yet Exist and Why It’s Unique

 Although *The Triadic Cosmos: Dual Time as Missing Link*